 We’ve all read (and probably eye-rolled at) the newspaper stories about reversing summer learning loss.
 The impact of the big six-week brain slowdown can be “huge” according the National Literacy Trust.

 But this year the headlines surrounding the “summer slide” got physical.
 The attention shifted from brain sharpeners (keeping academically fit) to the importance of not letting physical fitness slide over the long break away from PE and after-school activities.
-This piece in the Telegraph warned: “Summer holidays are bad for children’s health” and said new research shows that “youths plonked in front of screens” during the holidays lose most of the fitness they gain in the academic year.
+A recent piece in the Daily Telegraph warned: “Summer holidays are bad for children’s health” and said new research shows that “youths plonked in front of screens” during the holidays lose most of the fitness they gain in the academic year.

 The study sampled 400 British school children and found that our kids can lose up to 80% of the physical fitness they build up over the busy school year during “lazy” time off.